tekniskamuseet/Creators-Toolkit/README.md

 - [Video](#video)
 - [Audio](#audio)
 - [Light](#light)
-- Audio
 - [Links](#links)
 - [FAQ](#faq)
 - [FAQ](#faq)

 ## Introduction

-During fall 2023 a new experimental stage for audiovisual experiences is unveiled at Tekniska Muséet!
+During fall 2023 a new stage for audiovisual experiences is unveiled at Tekniska Muséet!
 The Wisdome Project revolves around five leading Swedish science centers joining forces in order to establish innovative visualization dome theaters.
 A group of artists and technologists, known to some as the Wisdome Wizards, have come together to build the **Creators Toolkit**!
 A mythical index of knowledge which is said to help bring fantasy to reality…

 ## Getting started